 New Jersey law outlines several forms of theft, which is defined as the unlawful taking or exercising of control over moveable property belonging to someone else with the intent to deprive that person of their property.
 Simply moving the person’s property from its original location or even exercising control over the property without moving it is sufficient to constitute theft.
-The Camden County criminal defense team at the Law Offices of Thomas J. Gosse has extensive experience successfully defending those charged with all forms of theft in New Jersey.
+The Camden County criminal defense team at the Law Office of Thomas J. Gosse has extensive experience successfully defending those charged with all forms of theft in New Jersey.

 Auto theft: Theft of a motor vehicle carries hefty penalties.
 The first offense will result in a $500 fine and a one-year driver’s license suspension.
 The second offense carries a $750 fine and a two-year license suspension.
 Third or subsequent offenses will result in a $1,000 fine and a ten-year license suspension.
 If the unrecovered motor vehicle is valued at over $7,500 according to fair market value, additional fines may be imposed by the court.